State of Iowa, Woodbury County OK incentives for $70M AGP expansion at Port Neal

 The Siouxland Initiative, the economic development arm of the Siouxland Chamber, assisted state and local leaders in landing the project.

-“AGP is a world-class organization with an exceptionally strong presence throughout the upper-Midwest," said Wells Enterprises CEO Mike Wells, who chairs The TSI board.
-"They had numerous viable options for this particular project, and we are delighted that they chose Siouxland for this $70 million investment"
+“AGP is a world-class organization with an exceptionally strong presence throughout the upper-Midwest," said Wells.
+"They had numerous viable options for this particular project, and we are delighted that they chose Siouxland for this $70 million investment."

 The project, which is anticipated for completion in the fall of 2023, would create two to four new jobs, according to the state documents.
 The complex currently employs 128.